 The Title IX Coordinator, in consultation with the Dean of Students, may impose interim (temporary) suspension of a student prior to the formal investigation or resolution of an alleged violation of College policy and/or pending the outcome of the resolution of a report whenever a student's or group's actions and/or activities are viewed as threatening or potentially injurious to the well-being or property of members of the Kenyon College community or to the property or orderly functions of Kenyon College.
-An individual or group may be required to curtail or modify behavior and/or activities prior to the investigation or formal resolution of alleged violation of policies whenever these behaviors and/or activities are viewed as threatening or potentially injurious to the well-being or property of members of the Kenyon community or to the property or orderly functioning of the College.
+An individual or group may be required to curtail or modify behavior and/or activities prior to the investigation or formal resolution of alleged violation of policies whenever these behaviors and/or activities are viewed as threatening or potentially injurious to the well-being or property of the kenyon community or to the property of policies whenever these behaviors and/or activities are viewed as threatening or potentially injurious to the well-being or property of members of the Kenyon community or to the property or orderly functioning of the College.
 An interim suspension is not disciplinary in nature and is not recorded on the respondent's transcript.

-Similarly, the Provost (faculty) and/or the Director of Human Resources (staff), in consultation with the Title IX Coordinator, may impose leave for any employee at their discretion prior to the formal investigation or resolution of a report.
+Similarly, the Title IX Coordinator in consultation with the appropriate division head who would not typically serve as the adjudicator (i.e., Dean of Students for students, Senior Associate Provost for faculty and Vice President of Finance for staff) may impose leave for any employee at their discretion prior to the formal investigation or resolution of a report.
 Such leave will be structured at the College's discretion in consultation with the appropriate department head.